 Georgia Traffic Ticket

 In today's modern world, most States have reciprocal legal agreements with other states concerning Driver's Licenses.
-Residents of one state are expected to obey traffic laws in others states, even if the law is different from their home state.
+Residents of one state are expected to obey traffic laws in other states, even if the law is different from their home state.

-When you receive a traffic ticket in another state (Florida DMV FAQ), you will be expected to fulfill the obligations just as you would in Florida.
+Georgia Trooper PhotoWhen you receive a traffic ticket in another state (Florida DMV FAQ), you will be expected to fulfill the obligations just as you would in Florida.
 Also like Florida, if you do not fulfill the obligations, the offended state will take legal action against you in Florida.
-Depending on the Agreement, your license can be suspended (through the Florida DMV) and any points associated with the violation can be reported to Florida and applied against your license.
+Depending on the Agreement, your license will be suspended (through the Florida DMV) and any points associated with the violation will be reported to Florida and applied against your license.

 A few good guidelines for any Florida resident who receives a Traffic Citation in another State: